iobis/obis-products-catalog/docs/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "OBIS Products Catalog - A comprehensive metadata catalog for ocean biodiversity data products"
+description: "OBIS Products Catalog - A metadata catalog for products built on, or for, the OBIS network"
 permalink: /
 ---